-Find out as much as you can (such as the account contact details, when the account was opened and how much has been charged) from the company and ask them to help deal with any fraudulent activity that has already occurred.
-They should have protocols in place to assist you.
+Find out as much as you can (such as the account contact details, when the account was opened and how much has been charged) from the company and ask it to help deal with any fraudulent activity that has already occurred.
+The company should have protocols in place to assist you.

-If there is account information that has already shown up on your credit report, you’ll need to contact the credit bureaus.
-You may also want to check out IdentityTheft.gov, a Federal Trade Commission (FTC) site dedicated to helping consumers figure out what to do about identity theft.
+If there’s account information that has already shown up on your credit report, you’ll need to contact the credit bureaus.
+You may also want to check out IdentityTheft.gov, a Federal Trade Commission site dedicated to helping consumers figure out what to do about identity theft.

 There are additional steps you can take after you’ve resolved the initial fraudulent issues.
 You can contact the credit bureaus to place a fraud alert on your file, meaning additional steps would need to be taken to verify your identification before extending a new line of credit.